 - Ports Not Forwarded: These are ports the device is "listening" on, but not forwarded on Firewalla, found by Device Port Scan.

-Open Ports on the LAN are often much lesser risky than those from the outside, most devices will require these ports to operate, hence, not always an issue to have ports open.
-These ports are opened by the device on your LAN network, unless they are port forwarded, these ports are not seen by the WAN side.
+Open Ports on the LAN are often much less risky than those from the outside, most devices will require these ports to operate, hence, having ports open on the LAN is not necessarily a concern.
+These ports are opened by the device on your LAN network, unless they are port forwarded, these ports are not accessible on the WAN side.

-If you using Firewalla Gold, Port forwardings can be managed under Network -> NAT Settings as well.
+If you using Firewalla Gold or Purple series boxes, Port forwards can be managed under Network > NAT Settings as well.

 Main screen shortcut:

-As of App release 1.44, you can add your most frequently used devices, groups, networks to the box main screen.
-It allows you to block/unblock internet access, or dive into the detail with one tap.
+Device main screen shotcut allows you to add your most frequently used devices, groups, and networks to the box main screen.
+This allows you to block/unblock internet access, or dive into the device detail with one tap.

-Up to 3 devices/ groups/ networks can be added.
+Up to three devices, Groups, or networks can be added.

 In addition, if a device is recently viewed or edited, it will show up on the main screen as "recent" for your convenience.